About the fund

-There are four rounds of funding in each financial year.
+There are four rounds of funding in each financial year, with an open application process year-round.
 Events that are awarded funding must take place within 8 months of receiving their award.
 All grants must be claimed within two months of the event taking place.

 7 February 2019